(formerly the Youth Social Action fund)

 The #iwill campaign is funded by the The National Lottery Community Fund and the Department for Culture Media and Sport

-The investment from this first group of match-funders will be targeted specifically to help reach a range of young people.
-Comic Relief will provide social action opportunities for young people in areas and backgrounds with below-average levels of participation; Pears Foundation will support activity within education, health and social care; and UK Community Foundations will distribute grants for local social action opportunities through their network of 43 Community Foundations in England.
+Delivery partners Comic Relief are providing social action opportunities for young people in disadvantaged areas and from backgrounds with below-average levels of participation; and Pears Foundation are funding activities in education, health and social care.
+UK Community Foundations distributes grants for local social action opportunities through our network of Community Foundations working in England.

 The #iwill Fund is open to organisations who engage young people in social action projects which will bring benefit the wider community.
 The focus is on developing new opportunities rather than providing support for existing youth services.
 Applications for projects which help young people develop the skills they need to engage in social action will also be considered.